-A person with lived experience in Ontario and his wife shared their journey with ATC after a diagnosis in 2022.
-After experiencing neck discomfort and swelling, his condition deteriorated rapidly, leading to hospitalization for more than a year.
+A Person with Lived Experience in Ontario and his wife shared their journey with anaplastic thyroid cancer after a diagnosis in 2022.
+After experiencing neck discomfort and swelling, his condition deteriorated rapidly leading to hospitalization for over a year.
 He underwent emergency surgery and received radiation therapy with little success.
-As his symptoms worsened, he required a tracheostomy and a gastrostomy tube for nutrition.
-Doctors initially gave him 3 months to live, but genetic testing revealed he had the BRAF V600E mutation, leading to initiating treatment with dabrafenib plus trametinib.
-Within weeks, his swelling reduced, his mobility increased, and they noted a significant improvement in their quality of life compared to treatment with chemotherapy.
-He remains on the treatment without the need for a gastrostomy tube, and other than fatigue and slight pain, he has minimal side effects compared to treatment with radiation, which he described as an acceptable trade-off for him to be present for his family.
+As his symptoms worsened, he required a tracheostomy and a G-tube for nutrition.
+Doctors initially gave him three months to live, but genetic testing revealed he had the BRAF V600E mutation, leading to initiating treatment with dabrafenib and trametinib.
+Within weeks, his swelling reduced, his mobility increased, and they noted a significant improvement in their quality of life compared to chemotherapy.
+He remains on the treatment without the need for a G-tube, and other than fatigue and slight pain, he has minimal side effects compared to radiation, which he described as an acceptable trade-off for him to be present for his family.

 Disclaimer: The perspectives shared by people with lived experience who present to the committee reflect their individual experiences and are not necessarily representative of all people with the same condition or course of treatment.
-Their insights provide valuable context about what a patient, support person, or caregiver might go through when facing this condition or treatment, helping to inform the committee's deliberations.
+Their insights provide valuable context about what a patient, support person or caregiver might go through when facing this condition or treatment, helping to inform the committee's deliberations.
 These narratives complement other forms of evidence and input and should be considered as part of a broader understanding of the condition and treatment under review.